 501 Main St., Fairplay, CO 80440

-Located along Route 9, north of Fairplay and south of Hoosier Pass, the current town lies downstream from the original Alma, or Buckskin Joe, as it was known during the mining heyday.
+Located along Route 9, north of Fairplay and south of Hoosier Pass, Alma lies downstream from Buckskin Joe, one of the first gold-rush towns of the 1860s.
 At one time, area mines produced more than $1,500,000 annually, before the ore petered out and a smallpox epidemic all but wiped out town residents.

 Relics and spirits remind Alma visitors of the town's mining history.
 The Sweet Home Mine was known until very recently for producing world-class specimens of rhodochrosite, a mineral known for its beautiful pink rose color.

 Like oft-told tales of lost ore veins, Alma ghost stories abound, including that of Silver Heels, a mining camp dancer who stayed behind to nurse ill residents during the smallpox-induced exodus.
 Near the epidemic's end, she contracted the disease, which left her beautiful face scarred.
 She was never seen again, but to this day, residents and visitors alike claim to have seen a veiled figure walking among the graves of smallpox victims.